London Underground: Mayor Visits Overhauled Central Line Train

 New moquette design for the Central Line / Photo Credit: TFL

 With Government funding not being secured for the replacement of the ageing fleet, the CLIP project to refresh the trains is vital for ensuring they will continue to run, and will extend their working life.
-New trains will be delivered in 2025, but at the time of writing, funding to transform the on the line, which is crucial to ensure the benefits of the new trains and maximise capacity on the network, nor to replace Bakerloo Line fleet, which is over 50 years old, has also not been secured.
+New trains will be delivered in 2025, but at the time of writing, funding to transform the signalling on the line, which is crucial to ensure the benefits of the new trains and maximise capacity on the network, nor to replace Bakerloo Line fleet, which is over 50 years old, has also not been secured.

 The Mayor of London, Sadiq Khan, said: “The safety of Londoners is my top priority and I want everyone to feel safe, and be safe, when travelling around London at all times.